goleaf/lunar-ecom/README.md

 ## Collections

 This project implements collections following the [Lunar Collections documentation](https://docs.lunarphp.com/1.x/reference/collections).
-Collections are similar to Categories and allow you to organize products either explicitly or via criteria (like tags) for use on your storefront.
+Collections are similar to Categories and allow you to organize products either explicitly or via criteria (like tags) for use on your frontend.

 **Overview**: